-The provider must follow minimum requirements in 122C rules, or other substantially equivalent federal or Indian Health Service regulation., including:
+The provider must follow minimum requirements in 122C rules, including:

 - a.
 Skills and competencies of this service provider must be at a level that offers psychoeducational and relational support, behavioral modeling of interventions, and supervision.
 These preplanned, therapeutically structured interventions occur as required and outlined in the beneficiary's service plan. - b.
 Must meet requirements established by state personnel system or equivalent for job classifications.
-Supervision provided by a qualified professional as stated in 10A NCAC 27G.0104 or federally recognized tribal code rules regarding Professionals and Paraprofessionals. - c.
+Supervision provided by a qualified professional as stated in 10A NCAC 27G.0104 rules regarding Professionals and Paraprofessionals. - c.
 Sex Offender Specific Service Provision: In addition to the above, when the beneficiary requires sex offender specific treatment, as outlined in their treatment plan, special training of the caregiver is required in all aspects of sex offender specific treatment.
 Implementation of therapeutic gains is to be the goal of the placement setting.